kludda/docker-mqtt-automation/README.md

 git reset --hard HEAD
 ```

-Update ypu copy of the repository:
+Update your copy of the repository:
 ```
 $ git pull
 ```

 Get latest images.
-It might be that latest images have changes that breaks this app so maybe do this only if your experiencing bugs.
+It might be that latest images have changes that breaks this app so maybe do this only if you are experiencing bugs in the softwares.
 ```
 $ docker compose pull
 ```